Mercenary Character Solo

 - Mechanikal Sword (Jackknife) - 0.5" range, P+S 12 melee weapon.

 - Mercenary - will work for Cygnar, Khador, Protectorate of Menoth.

 - Drive : Shield Guard - While in Rutger's CMD range, a warjack under its control gains Shield Guard.
-(Shield Guard - When a friendly model within 3" is hit by a non-spray ranged attack, this model can be hit instead.)
+(Shield Guard - When a friendly model within 3" is directly hit by a non-spray ranged attack, this model can be directly hit instead.)